NordVPN vs Surfshark for UK users: Hulu availability and lawful alternatives

 Fast diagnosis

 If you see a proxy error, focus on IP reputation, cookies, and DNS consistency first.
-If Live TV keeps asking to update Home Location, think stability, not just speed.
+If Live TV keeps asking to update Home Location, think stability, more than speed.
 If the TV buffers but the laptop works, Smart DNS or a router change may be the cleaner fix.

 Expert shortcut

 For users who stream Hulu every day, a stable dedicated endpoint is often worth more than chasing random “fast” shared servers.
-That is why the Dedicated IP discussion matters here more than in a normal brand comparison.
+The Dedicated IP discussion matters here more than in a normal brand comparison.

 This is the “scan it in 15 seconds” table.
 NordVPN behaves like a streaming specialist that is easier to recommend when reliability is your main goal.
 Surfshark behaves like the household champion because the cost spreads better across many people and devices.
 The tie-breaker is whether you care more about a frictionless Hulu workflow or maximum account flexibility.